2qx/vermont.cool/quit/README.md

 # It’s quitin’ time

+> Green Mountain girls and boys **never** give up their location with a glowing dot.

 Roughly [13% of Vermonters](https://www.healthvermont.gov/stats/surveillance-reporting-topic/tobacco-data) smoke cigarettes.
 Vermonters spend about [a million dollars](https://www.healthvermont.gov/sites/default/files/document/hpdp-tcp-vt-tobacco-sales-brief.pdf) every week on cigarettes alone.

 Approximately 1,000 Vermont adults die from a smoking-related illness each year.
 Smoking-related illness is a significant driver of healthcare costs, which impacts insurance premiums, compensation packages and finally all Vermonters' tax rates.